benporter/SparkR-setup-ec2/README.md

 # SparkR-setup-ec2
 Commands needed to setup up SparkR using the EC2 scripts

+Background:  this builds on the <a href="http://spark.apache.org/docs/latest/ec2-scripts.html">Running Spark on EC2</a> instructions, including additional commands for getting SparkR up and running.

 Start a Spark Cluster

 To spin up a Spark Cluster, run the following from the SPARK_HOME folder.
 Replace <> with the location and name of the AWS keys.
 This launches 1 driver and 1 worker, both running on <a href="http://aws.amazon.com/ec2/pricing/">r3.large</a> boxes, and names the cluster "spark-cluster".
 It also creates an AWS security group for the driver and workers with that prefix if it does not already exist.